 An agenda comprising policy lines, political demands and practical actions for a rights-based approach to governance of migration derives from the review above.
-Its elements evolve from World Conferences in 1994, 1995 and 2001, the Plan of Action on Migrant Workers adopted by the International Labour Conference in 2004, and the ILO Multilateral Framework for Labour Migration9 as well as multiple trade union and civil society forums.
+Its elements evolve from World Conferences in 1994, 1995 and 2001, the Plan of Action on Migrant Workers adopted by the International Labour Conference in 2004, and the ILO Multilateral Framework for Labour Migration14 as well as multiple trade union and civil society forums.
 All components are crucial.

-1. Campaigning for full recognition and legal protection of all migrants
+1. Campaigning for full recognition and legal protection of all migrants a) Identify migrants as rights-holders first and foremost

-- a) Assertively campaigning for ratification and full implementation of the legal standards recognizing and protecting rights of all migrants: the ICRMW, ILO C-97, ILO C-143, ILO Č-189. - b) Calling for, promoting and assisting in regularization of migrants in unauthorized situations.
+- a) Assertively campaigning for/promoting ratification and full implementation of the specific legal standards recognizing and protecting rights of all migrants: the ICRMW, ILO C-97, ILO C-143 and ILO C-189. - b) Calling for, promoting and assisting in regularization of migrants in unauthorized situations.